 The Plan Proponent believes that the Debtor will have enough cash on hand on the effective date of the Plan to pay all the claims and expenses that are entitled to be paid on that date.
-Tables showing the amount of cash on hand on the effective date of the Plan, and the sources of that cash are attached to this disclosure statement in the Appendix.

 2. Ability to Make Future Plan Payments And Operate Without Further Reorganization